-A student who fails the qualifying or comprehensive examination may repeat it after three months upon recommendation of the graduate faculty of the major field of study and approval of the Graduate Coordinator.
+A student who fails the qualifying or comprehensive examination may repeat it after three months upon recommendation of the graduate faculty of the major field of study and approval of the Assistant Vice President of Graduate Studies, Sponsored Programs & Research.
 The student will not be considered further for candidacy in that field should he/she fail the examination twice.